 Right, so you find yourself in Ullapool, that small and attractive coastal settlement in the North-West Highlands.

 You’ve mooched around the shops, and had a coffee.
 (Where, where, you ask?
 Well, the old-established Ceilidh Place is still OK.
 Good for any meal if staying in Ullapool.
 But check TripAdvisor reviews.)

 Alternatively, you are in Ullapool and you have travelled far enough by road for one day.
 You are in the midst of fine rugged Highlands and need an overview.
-This walk will allow you that overview, quite literally.
+This route, making the top ten walks list, will allow you that overview, quite literally.

 The helpful ladies in the tourist office (properly known as a Visitor Information Centre these days) will give you a little printed-out sheet of instructions.

 These will take you across the main road north, then through a pleasant little housing development, and beyond that you will find the gate that starts the walk up Ullapool Hill.